 A group of seven trainee FBI forensic profilers are taken by instructor Jake Harris to an army training facility on Oneiga Island off the coast of Virginia.
 At the last minute, the group is joined by police detective Gabe Jensen.
 On the island, Harris tells them that he has set up a simulated profiling exercise for them to solve, involving a fictional serial killer known as The Puppeteer.
 Soon after the exercise begins, the leader of the group is killed in a trap.
 Other members of the group soon become victims in a series of elaborately staged traps.
 In each case, the killer leaves a clock to let the group know when the next victim will be claimed.
 As the group tries to work out who the killer is, suspicion falls on everyone present who all have possible motivations.
 They then realise that the killer has profiled them and constructed each of the traps to play into their individual strengths and weaknesses.

-Renny Harlin is someone who sits on my Worst Director’s list (alongside Michael Bay, Joel Schumacher and Stephen Sommers).
+Renny Harlin is someone who sits on my Worst Directors list (alongside Michael Bay, Joel Schumacher and Stephen Sommers).
 The Finnish born Renny Harlin first appeared in the US with his third and fourth films, the low-budget haunted penitentiary film Prison (1987) and A Nightmare on Elm Street IV: The Dream Master (1988) and then gained a modest degree of respectability with Die Hard 2 (1990).
 Throughout the 1990s, Harlin made his name on loud and mindlessly spectacular action films like Cliffhanger (1993), CutThroat Island (1995), The Long Kiss Goodnight (1996) and Driven (2001).
 The last three in particular were massive box-office flops.
-Towards the end of the decade and into the millennium, Harlin seemed to demonstrate a predilection for genre material with the likes of the ridiculously entertaining killer shark movie Deep Blue Sea (1999), the universally derided Exorcist: The Beginning (2004), Mindhunters, the supernatural horror The Covenant (2006) and The Legend of Hercules (2014).
+Towards the end of the decade and into the millennium, Harlin seemed to demonstrate a predilection for genre material with the likes of the ridiculously entertaining killer shark movie Deep Blue Sea (1999), the universally derided Exorcist: The Beginning (2004), Mindhunters, the supernatural horror The Covenant (2006), The Dyatlov Pass Incident (2013), The Legend of Hercules (2014) and the Wu Xia Legend of an Ancient Sword (2018).
 None of these are very good films.
 Indeed, it could be observed that the opportunities when Renny Harlin deliberately sets out to make a bad film – The Adventures of Ford Fairlane (1990) and Deep Blue Sea – are far more enjoyable than the films that he takes seriously.

 Mindhunters was a venture into the serial killer thriller mini-genre.
-Like most of Renny Harlin’s films, Mindhunters also proved to be a financial flop.
-Though made on a $27 million budget, it earned a pitiful $1.9 million on its opening weekend and a total of $4.5 million in domestic US box-office gross – in many countries, it went directly to dvd release without any cinematic screening.
-Mindhunters was one of several other films in the serial killer genre that came out that same year, along with Taking Lives (2004) and Twisted (2004) – although only the first of these was modestly successful (largely because it starred Angelina Jolie).
+It was one of several other films in the serial killer genre that came out that same year, along with Taking Lives (2004) and Twisted (2004) – although only the first of these was modestly successful (largely because it starred Angelina Jolie).
 The fad for serial killer/forensic profiling thrillers had peaked over a decade ago after the massive success of The Silence of the Lambs (1991) and fourteen years later it was feeling like a genre that had been creatively milked out in terms of originality.
 (The best works among these revivals of the serial killer genre were those that came from European countries such as Antibodies (2005) from Germany and the tv movies Cold Blood (2005-6) from the UK).